 Whether it’s daily, weekly, or monthly, a periodic tell-all session gives you and your team an avenue to break down ongoing projects into what’s working, what’s not working, what could be adjusted for better results, plus any emerging issues that were previously not planned for.

-Keeping track of project progress makes it easy to determine whether you can hit targets on schedule, what needs to change to hit your targets, etc., so you can make appropriate changes when it’s early enough.
+Project tracking software can help you keep track of project progress makes it easy to determine whether you can hit targets on schedule, what needs to change to hit your targets, etc., so you can make appropriate changes when it’s early enough.

 5. Define what success means and double down on measuring it